 #4: Angel Investors

 Perhaps, it is one of the ideal options to attract angel investors to adequately raise capital for your startup.
 Descriptively, angel investors are the people who prefer to invest in new businesses or financially support startups for great rewards.
 Have you ever heard that common saying, “high risks mean high returns?”
 Well, angel investors think the same way.
 They believe that startups and small businesses are risky investments and can potentially offer higher rewards in the future because they are at their growing phase.
-So don’t be afraid to request angel investors to finance your business.
+So don’t be afraid of how to finance your startup and request angel investors to finance your business.
 They will surely help you if they have spare cash.

 If you are unable to secure bank loans due to weak credit history, no collateral, or steady employment, then don’t you worry!
 You still have suitable options.
 You can feasibly apply for a microloan.
 It is a small amount loan typically issued by a number of individuals rather than commercial banks, financial lenders, and credit unions.
 The micro-lenders offer small-sized loans that require less documentation.
-They are more flexible loans in terms of interest costs, repayment methods, payment tenure, etc. Your lender might charge a bit higher interest rate, but a microloan is a good option to quickly raise funds for purchasing new equipment.
+They are more flexible loan for startup in terms of interest costs, repayment methods, payment tenure, etc. Your lender might charge a bit higher interest rate, but a microloan is a good option to quickly raise funds for purchasing new equipment.

 #6: IRA Financing

+Most business owners are thoughtful on how to raise capital for a startup business and IRA Financing is one of the great options to consider.
 IRA, which is short for Investment Retirement Account Funds, is undoubtedly the most accessible funding choice to raise funds for your startup.
 It is also known as a 401 (k) loan.
 If you are financially incapable of utilizing your own self-directed resources, then you can request others to loan you funds.
 They will be willing to use their self-directed funds to support your startup if they happen to have faith in your cause.